 FEATURE ARTICLE:

-God’s rich blessings to you,
+God’s rich blessings,

 Pastor Tom